Take This Gorgeous Fall Foliage Road Trip To See Michigan Like Never Before

 Fall in Michigan brings the promise of so much more than just the changing colors of the trees.
 It also means fall festivals and everything pumpkin-spiced and colorful.
 It’s a season that offers a unique set of sensory treats, from a color palette brimmed with scorching reds, golds, and oranges to the olfactory delight of drying leaves.
-Autumn in Michigan is also the perfect time to take a road trip to experience these things firsthand.
+Michigan in the fall is also the perfect time to take a road trip to experience these things firsthand.
 Michigan is so big that, with the help of PureMichigan, we’ve put together three regional road trips where you can delight in the new fall colors, smell the leaves and experience some local flavors.
-Pick the road trip nearest you and enjoy the best fall foliage in Michigan!
+Pick the fall foliage road trip in Michigan nearest you and enjoy the best colors in the state!

 ROAD TRIP #1: UPPER MICHIGAN